VSAnimator/vsanimator.github.io/docs/acis.markdown

 2. [Isotonic regression](https://dl.acm.org/doi/abs/10.1145/775047.775151) (ISO), leveraging calibration without importance sampling in order to directly impute true positive, false positive, and false negative counts to estimate the F-Score
 3. [Gaussian Mixture Models](http://proceedings.mlr.press/v88/miller18a/miller18a.pdf) (GMM)
 4. [Top-K sampling](https://arxiv.org/abs/1801.05605) (TOP-K)

+We measure performance in terms of the Mean Squared Error (MSE) of the estimated F1 compared to the F1 computed on the full dataset, and lower MSE values are better.
+We display experimetal results on log-log plots to highlight the dynamics between labeling budget and MSE:

 ![](/acis/imagenet.png)